placeforyiming/CVPR21-Deep-Lucas-Kanade-Homography/readme.md

 Run jupyter.bash to open the jupyter notebook in docker.

-Run jupyter notebook in ./model_ours to see the faeture map.
+Run jupyter notebook in ./model_ours to see the feature map.

-You also can explore the traditional SIFT+RANSAC on three datasets by opening /model_SIFT/SIFAT_ransac.ipynb
+You also can explore the traditional SIFT+RANSAC on three datasets by opening /model_SIFT/SIFAT_ransac.ipynb or try our implementated CLKN.